 - Fear of being seen as replaceable.

-While not directly tied to your salary or hourly wage, PTO is part of your employer’s benefit package, which does translate to money in your pocket.
-In 2015, Project: Time Off found Americans essentially lost $61.4 billion in benefits by not using their PTO.
+While it is not directly tied to your salary or hourly wage, paid vacation time and sick leave are part of your employer’s benefit package, which does ultimately translate to money in your pocket.
+In 2015, Americans essentially lost $61.4 billion in benefits by not using their PTO.
 The implications are bigger than your individual benefit offering, too.
-The overall cost to the U.S. economy due to unused PTO comes close to $223 billion.
+The overall cost to the U.S. economy due to unused PTO comes close to $255 billion.

 UnityPoint Health Wellness Manager, Stefanie Spilde, emphasizes the health benefit that can come from making an effort to step away from the work environment.